Important Events From This day in History May 6th

 .
 Hollande stated that when he won he would raise taxes on big corporations and wealthy citizens as well as raise the minimum wage, hire thousands more teachers and lower the retirement age.

-2013 United States Three Abducted Women Found Alive
+6 May, 2013 - US Three Abducted Women Found Alive

 6th May, 2013 : Amanda Berry, Gina DeJesus and Michelle Knight, who all went missing in the early 2000's